rpellerin/rpellerin.github.io/content/living-in-paris-air-purifying-houseplants.md

-Title: Air Purifying Houseplants
+Title: Living In Paris: Air Purifying Houseplants
 Date: 2017-09-28 12:50
 Category: Miscellaneous
 Tags: plants, air
-Slug: air-purifying-houseplants
+Slug: living-in-paris-air-purifying-houseplants
 Authors: Romain Pellerin
 Summary: How to purify air using houseplants... or how to pretend you breath purified air.